-4. INVESTMENT ADVISORY AGREEMENT AND TRANSACTION WITH RELATED PARTIES
+4. INVESTMENT ADVISORY AGREEMENT AND TRANSACTIONS WITH RELATED PARTIES

 Recurrent Investment Advisors, LLC serves as the Fund's investment advisor.
 Pursuant to an advisory agreement with the Trust on behalf of the Fund, the Advisor, under the oversight of the Board, directs the daily operations of the Fund and supervises the performance of administrative and professional services provided by others.
 As compensation for its services and the related expenses borne by the Advisor, the Fund pays the Advisor a fee computed and accrued daily paid monthly, based on the Fund's average daily net assets and is computed at the annual rate of 0.90%.
-Pursuant to the advisory agreement, the Fund incurred \$1,112,952 in advisory fees for the six months ended April 30, 2022.
-As of April 30, 2022, the amount due to Advisor from the Fund was \$243,404.
+Pursuant to the advisory agreement, the Fund incurred \$2,049,197 in advisory fees for the six months ended April 30, 2023.
+As of April 30, 2023, the amount due to Advisor from the Fund was \$368,448.

-The Advisor has contractually agreed to reduce the Fund's fees and/or to absorb expenses of the Fund until at least until March 1, 2023 to ensure that total annual Fund operating expenses (exclusive of any front-end or contingent deferred loads; brokerage fees and commissions; acquired fund fees and expenses; borrowing costs, such as interest and dividend expenses on securities sold short; taxes; and extraordinary expenses, such as litigation expenses) do not exceed 1.25% of the average daily net assets attributable to the Fund.
+The Advisor has contractually agreed to reduce the Fund's fees and/or to absorb expenses of the Fund until at least until March 1, 2024 to ensure that total annual Fund operating expenses (exclusive of any front-end or contingent deferred loads; brokerage fees and commissions; acquired fund fees and expenses; borrowing costs, such as interest and dividend expenses on securities sold short; taxes; and extraordinary expenses, such as litigation expenses) do not exceed 1.25% of the average daily net assets attributable to the Fund.
 This agreement may be terminated by the Board on 60 days' written notice to the Advisor.
 These expense reimbursements are subject to possible recoupment from the Fund in future years on a rolling three-year basis (within three years after the fees have been waived or reimbursed) if such recoupment can be achieved within the foregoing expense limits as well as any expense limitation that was in effect at the time the waiver or reimbursement was made.
 Fee waiver and reimbursement arrangements can decrease the Fund's expenses and increase its performance.
-For the six months ended April 30, 2022, the Advisor recouped \$86,210 of previously waived fees.
+For the six months ended April 30, 2023, the Advisor did not waive any fees or recoup any previously waived fees.
+As of April 30, 2023, there are no previously waived fees available for recoupment.